magento/merchdocs/src/system/permissions-users-all.md

 1. Verify the 2FA solution(s) that are required for the user to sign in.
 Then, advise the user to install the required solution(s) before signing in to the Admin.

-1. If the user needs to reinstall the 2FA solution, you can reset the current3 2FA configuration so they must repeat the setup process before they can sign in again.
+1. If the user needs to reinstall the 2FA solution, you can reset the current 2FA configuration.
+This requires the user to repeat the setup process before they can sign in again.
 For example, the user might have a new smart phone and needs to reinstall Google Authenticator.
 To clear the user's current 2FA setup, click <span class="btn">Reset (Provider)</span> for each solution that you want to clear.
 When prompted, click **OK** to confirm.

    The user receives an email with a link to [configure 2FA]({% link stores/security-two-factor-authentication.md %}).
 The link can be used only once.
 If the user tries to sign in multiple times, a new link is sent after each attempt.